 Finish the stroke by pulling the handle(s) into your abdomen; extend your legs.

-9: Describe the guidelines to guarantee safety when utilising an exercise stair-climbing machine.
+9: Describe the guidelines to guarantee safety when utilizing an exercise stair-climbing machine

 Do not let the pedals (steps) contact either the floor or the upper stop levels

 Select a range of intensity that allows you to stay in the middle of the ROM for the pedals